rafcon-dev/Subtitles-Auto-Timer-and-Formatter/README.md

 Was useful when youtube still didn't do this kind of stuff automatically, and machine learning wasn't really a thing (circa 2015).
 It's pretty much abandonware at this point.

-It dependes on Microsoft.Speech, which is included in Microsoft Speech SDK.
+It depends on Microsoft.Speech, which is included in Microsoft Speech SDK.
 However, Microsoft no longer supports this SDK, and even removed it from their website apparently.
 So, this program is now impossible to compile without refactoring those parts with something like the new Cognitive Services Speech SDK.